Daria-SB/Tracker/README.md

 # Tracker
+*This application was created during Practical Python course.*

 *The aim of this app is to track time needed to perform different tasks given in a CSV file.*

 **How it works:**